mohsen12999/bookworm/README.md

 - [ ] change menu depend on login status
 - [ ] difference layout depend on screen, mobile and monitor.
+- [ ] install button if not installed and can installed